Mental Health Facilities Dixon, IL

 Edward Hines Junior Va Hospital Lasalle Clinic - 34.4 miles from Dixon, IL

 Edward Hines Junior Va Hospital Lasalle Clinic is a mental health clinic in Peru, IL, located at 4461 North Programress Village, in the 61354 zip code.
 Edward Hines Junior Va Hospital Lasalle Clinic provides telemedicine/telehealth and outpatient treatment.
-Edward Hines Junior Va Hospital Lasalle Clinic offers couples/family therapy, trauma therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Edward Hines Junior Va Hospital Lasalle Clinic offers couples/family therapy, group therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
 Edward Hines Junior Va Hospital Lasalle Clinic also supports veterans.
-More services at Edward Hines Junior Va Hospital Lasalle Clinic include suicide prevention services, diet and exercise counseling and integrated primary care services.
+More services at Edward Hines Junior Va Hospital Lasalle Clinic include diet and exercise counseling, suicide prevention services and integrated primary care services.

 Learn More